kudobuilder/kudo/docs/faq.md

 When a Parameter is updated in an `Instance` object, it defines the "update strategy" for the Parameter in the `OperatorVersion`.
 This also gives you the option to customize your Plan a little bit further.
 For instance, a change of a specific value can trigger a pre-defined Plan, for example the `update` plan.
 You can define distinct update strategies for different Parameters.
 For example, you might trigger the `update` Plan when `image` is changed, and another Plan when `replicas` is changed.

-## When I create a Operator, will it automatically create new CRDs?
+## When I create an Operator, will it automatically create new CRDs?

 That is the eventual goal.
-We want each OperatorVersion (those versions of a Operator) to be a different API version of a command CRD that gets mapped to the Operator (see also image below).
-A Operator creates a CRD and then the versions of those are defined by the OperatorVersion.
+We want each OperatorVersion (those versions of an Operator) to be a different API version of a command CRD that gets mapped to the Operator (see also image below).
+An Operator creates a CRD and then the versions of those are defined by the OperatorVersion.

 ![KUDO dynamic CRD](../images/kudo-dymanic-crd.png?10x20)